jimasp/behave-vsc/README.md

 It will be faster if you select a subset/group of tests to run.
   - Note that running behave as separate instances can cause different test results from a one-shot run under some circumstances versus running them individually, e.g. if you set `context.failed` in your tests.

-- `behave-vsc.runAllAsOne`
-   - Default: true
-  - Enables/disables running all tests together, i.e. one-shot `python -m behave` when you run all tests.
-  - Keep this enabled unless (a) you can enable runParallel, or (b) you prefer slower test runs where you can see the test results update as they come in.
-  - Note that running behave as one-shot can cause different test results under some circumstances versus running them individually, e.g. if you set `context.failed` in your tests.

-- `behave-vsc.fastSkipList`
-  - Default: empty string
-  - This setting has no effect when you run all tests at once and `behave-vsc.runAllAsOne` is enabled.
-  - A csv of skip strings that start with `@`.
-  - Example: `@skip, @skipped` that will stop behave being called for features/scenarios marked with those tags.
-  - This is just so you can speed up your test run if you have a large amount of skipped tests.

-- `behave-vsc.envVarList`
-  - Default: empty string
-  - A single-quoted csv list of environment variables to use when calling a behave command.
-  - Example `'var1':'val1','var2':'val2'"`
-  - You can escape single quotes like this: `'var3':'a value containing a \' quote'` (the escape should be double-slashed `\\'` in the settings.json file itself).

 ---
 ## Known Issues